Michał Łempicki: Political activities (1912-1930)

 At the restoration of Poland's independence, he was appointed permanent consultant to the Ministry of Industry and Trade.
 In particular, he was engaged in the work organization in mines and metallurgical plants in Silesia and in the Dąbrowa Basin.
 He took part in the preparation of the draft law on mining and on the status of the State Geological Institute.
 Furthermore, he actively participated in the foundation of Polish military formations.

 In 1921, Łempicki and his wife moved to Bydgoszcz, where they found here a large group of former inhabitants of the Eastern Borderlands.
 He knew the city after previous stays at a friend's flat at 23 Chrobrego Street.
 They lived in the newly built villa at 6 Chopina street.
 In Bydgoszcz, Michał kept contact with Warsaw institutions, where he liked to visit the Sejm and enter into political discussions with various ministries, having still many friends in this domain.
 Additionally, he often met with colleagues from the Society of Industrialists and was still a shareholder of many companies.
 He started to write articles for the daily local journal "Dziennik Bydgoski".
 In the 1920s, he was politically associated with the National Democratic movement.

+Following the publication of own of his articles in the "Dziennik Bydgoski", "Sad Times - Sad Matters" (1924), Łempicki was accused by general Wiktor Thommee, then commander of the 15th Infantry Division, of insulting the army.
+After several weeks of trial which was followed with passion by the Bydgoszcz citizens, the District Court issued an acquittal on 6 December 1924.

 In his villa, he had gathered a rich library, ornamented with many pictures (mainly portraits of children) by his deceased sister Leokadia Łempicka (1865–1913).
 He shared his passion of books with a good friend of his, Dr. Władysław Bełza.

 Even before World War I, Łempicki started to cooperate with newspapers, like the Kurier Warszawski.
 He co-founded in 1903 the "Przegląd Górniczo-Hutniczy", a journal related to questions about mining and metallurgical industry.
 In Bydgoszcz, he pursued his writings (mainly political and social-oriented) for the "Dziennik Bydgoski".